rubyworks/minitap/README.md

     $ ruby test/some_test.rb - --tapy | tapout progressbar

+# Via Helper Script

-To use via test helper script, require the 'minitap' library after `minitest/autorun`.
+To use via test helper script, require the `minitap` library after `minitest/autorun` and assign `Minitest.reporter` to the Minitap reporter to be used.

     require "minitest/autorun"
     require "minitap"